Sorry, you need to enable JavaScript to visit this website.

 Although there is no stated or binding law on how young people should be involved in consultation processes, young people have the opportunity to express their views on all matters that affect them.
 All ministries have the right (declared by the Act CXXXI of 2010 on public participation in developing legislation) to agree on strategic cooperation with those youth organisations that could assist them with legislation.

-At the local level, there is no mandatory framework for how young people should be consulted (with the exception of pupil councils in schools).
-Local consultations are dependent on local governments.
+At the local level, there is no mandatory framework for how young people should be consulted.
+Young people can represent their interests through Student Councils (Diákönkormányzat) operating in schools.

-At the national level consultations of key youth organisations and decision-makers are quite common (see above).
-MIK holds its national consultation twice a year as well as two/four meetings of the Standing Committee (Presidency).
+MIK holds its national consultation twice a year as well as two/four meetings of the Standing Committee (Presidency), though since 2023, they did not publish the closing documents on their websites.

 Actors

 Officers responsible for youth issues at local governments and local NGOs should be mentioned as additional stakeholders.
-The National Cooperation Fund (Nemzeti Együttműködési Alap) also tries to take into account the relevant needs (see in sub-chapter 5.6 Supporting Youth Organisations).
+From a financial point of view, the National Cooperation Fund (Nemzeti Együttműködési Alap) also considers the relevant needs (see in 5.6 Supporting Youth Organisations).
 Certain for-profit organisations are important actors as well regarding articulating the needs of youth.

 Information on the extent of youth participation

-Youth organisations are the most important participants in consultations at national level as they can represent young people.
-Individual young people can participate in consultations at local level or on specific issues.
-Sometimes 30-80 young people take part in consultations held by the National Youth Council [Nemzeti Ifjúsági Tanács (referred hereinafter to as NIT)] at the local level.
-They mostly discuss issues which are relevant on the local level with the delegates of NIT, NGOs, and other stakeholders, like in the nationwide project 'Step up!' ('Lépj fel!') or the National Youth Forum (Országos Ifjúsági Fórum) twice a year.
+Youth organisations are the most important participants in consultations at the national level as they can represent young people, such as the NIT.
+Individual young people can participate in consultations at the local level or on specific issues.
+They mostly discuss issues which are relevant on the local level with the delegates of NIT, NGOs, and other stakeholders, like in the Youth Dialogue project (Ifjúsági Párbeszéd).
 Many of these young people are representatives of local school student councils.

 Outcomes

-All official data/decisions are publicly accessible on the website of the National Student Council but sometimes in legal terminology in the Hungarian Official Journal (Magyar Közlöny).
+All official data/decisions are publicly accessible on the website of the ODT but sometimes in legal terminology in the Hungarian Official Journal (Magyar Közlöny).

 Large-scale initiatives for dialogue or debate between public institutions and young people